 - 1.10.1.
 World Boxing Ranking may be used to determine seeding at World Boxing's major Elite competitions, including the World Boxing Championships, Continental Boxing Championships, Multi-Sport Games, World Boxing Cup Finals and others. - 1.10.2.
-World Boxing Ranking will be applicable only to the Elite Age Category Boxers. - 1.10.3.
-World Boxing Rankings will be categorised by gender and Weight Categories.
+World Boxing Ranking will be applicable only to the Elite Age Category Boxers.

-- 1.10.4.
-Ranking points that are accumulated by a boxer within a given Weight Category cannot be transferred to a different weight category. - 1.10.5.
-To be included in the World Boxing Ranking Boxers must have no current suspensions or sanctions imposed by World Boxing. - 1.10.6.
-Boxers can earn ranking points at the following competitions: - o Olympic Games - World Boxing Championships - Continental Games (African Games, Asian Games, European Games, Pan American Games, Pacific Games) - Continental Boxing Championships - World Boxing Cup Finals - World Boxing Cup - World Boxing Challenge - 1.10.7.
-The World Boxing Rankings will begin with the 2024 Paris Olympic Games and will operate on a three-year, rolling point system. - 1.10.8.
-Points accumulated from a competition will be maintained for three calendar years, decreasing by a set percentage on 1 January of each year. - 1.10.9.
-The total amount of points accumulated from competition will be reduced by 25% on 1 January of the following calendar year, by 50% on 1 January of the second calendar year and by 100% on 1 January of the third calendar year.
+- 1.10.3.
+World Boxing Rankings will be categorised by gender and Weight Categories. - 1.10.4.
+Ranking points that are accumulated by a boxer within a given Weight Category cannot be transferred to a different weight category.
+Ranking points accumulated by a boxer in a specific Weight Category cannot be transferred to another Weight Category, except in the event of a change in Weight Categories under the World Boxing Competition Rules.
+If such a change occurs, boxers will be allowed a one-time transfer of their points from the altered Weight Category to a different Weight Category of their choice, at the time of the rule change. - 1.10.4.
+1.10.5.
+Ranking points are non-transferable to other boxers. - 1.10.5.1.10.6.
+To be included in the World Boxing Ranking Boxers must have no current suspensions or sanctions imposed by World Boxing. - 1.10.6.1.10.7.
+Boxers can earn ranking points at the following competitions: - o Olympic Games - World Boxing Championships - Continental Games (African Games, Asian Games, European Games, Pan American Games, Pacific Games) - Continental Boxing Championships - World Boxing Cup Finals - World Boxing Cup - World Boxing Challenge - 1.10.7.1.10.8.
+The World Boxing Rankings will begin with the 2024 Paris Olympic Games and will operate on a three-year, rolling point system. - 1.10.8.1.10.9.
+Points accumulated from a competition will be maintained for three calendar years, decreasing by a set percentage on 1 January of each year. - The total amount of points accumulated from competition will be reduced by 25% on 1 January of the following calendar year, by 50% on 1 January of the second calendar year and by 100% on 1 January of the third calendar year.